ttgump/EBtimecourse/README.md

    threads - number of threads.
 ```

-If we have a data of 8 time points, and each time point has 3 replicates, then timepoint=8 and replicate=c(3,3,3,3,3,3,3,3).
+If you have a data of 8 time points, and each time point has 3 replicates, then timepoint=8 and replicate=c(3,3,3,3,3,3,3,3).

 The folder "Simulate_sample" stores code for simulation experiments.
 The folder "data" stores the real data we used in the paper.